What Are Behavioral Experiments In Therapy?

 The objective of these experiments is to test patients’ distorted beliefs/cognitions which have to be specific (e.g., “they’re going to criticize me,” “I’ll go blank and won’t know what to say”) rather than too general (“I’m not worth it,” “I’m no good”).

-You may be interested: What is Paranoia, Symptoms, Examples and Treatment
+You may be interested: Childhood Psychopathy: Symptoms, Causes and Advice for Parents

 To ensure the usefulness of behavioral experiments, it is very important that the patient does not focus his attention on himself when carrying them out, but on the task.
 Furthermore, it is essential that you stop using his defensive behaviors, as they contribute to the maintenance of the dysfunctional beliefs and thoughts that we want to modify.